Wunkolo/qreverse/README.md

 # AVX512

 `AVX512` is particularly rare out in the commercial world.
-Even so, we can take the algorithm that much more of a step forward and operate upon massive 512-bit bit registers.
-This will allow us to swap `64` bytes of data at once.
+Even so, the algorithm cant take that much more of a step forward and operate upon massive 512-bit bit registers.
+This will allow a swap `64` of bytes of data at once.
 At the moment, C and C++ compiler implementations of the `AVX512` instruction set are spotty at best.
-There is the benefit of the [_mm512_shuffle_epi8](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=4729&text=_mm512_shuffle_epi8) instruction that will allow us to shuffle the bytes of the four 128-lane registers within the 512-bit register with 8-bit indexes though there is not a confident implementation of [_mm512_set_epi8](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#=undefined&avx512techs=AVX512F,AVX512BW,AVX512CD,AVX512DQ,AVX512ER,AVX512IFMA52,AVX512PF,AVX512VBMI,AVX512VL&expand=4726,4038,4594,4594&text=_mm512_set_epi8) to be found in MSVC or GCC.
-There is [_mm512_set_epi32](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#=undefined&avx512techs=AVX512F,AVX512BW,AVX512CD,AVX512DQ,AVX512ER,AVX512IFMA52,AVX512PF,AVX512VBMI,AVX512VL&expand=4726,4038,4594,4594,4038,4587&text=_mm512_set_epi32) which will require generation of the `ShuffleRev` constant to use 32-bit integers rather than 8-bit integers.
-After the initial `_mm512_shuffle_epi8` the four lanes still must be reversed due to the need for cross-lane arithmetic so an additional [_mm512_permutexvar_epi64](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=4726,4594,4729,3972,4029,4029,3930,4729,3930,4029,4589,4029,4029&avx512techs=AVX512F,AVX512BW&text=_mm512_permutexvar_epi64) is needed to truely complete the reversal.
+There is the benefit of the [_mm512_shuffle_epi8](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=4729,4753&text=_mm512_shuffle_epi8) instruction that will allow the shuffling of the four 128-lane registers within the 512-bit register with 8-bit indexes though there is not a confident implementation of [_mm512_set_epi8](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#=undefined&avx512techs=AVX512F&expand=4726,4038,4594,4594,4618,4618&text=_mm512_set_epi8) to be found in MSVC or GCC.
+There is [_mm512_set_epi32](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#=undefined&expand=4726,4038,4594,4594,4618,4618,4618,4611&text=_mm512_set_epi32&avx512techs=AVX512F) which will require generation of the `ShuffleRev` constant to use 32-bit integers rather than 8-bit integers.
+After the initial `_mm512_shuffle_epi8` the four lanes still must be reversed due to the need for cross-lane arithmetic so an additional [_mm512_permutexvar_epi64](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#expand=4726,4594,4729,3972,4029,4029,3930,4729,3930,4029,4589,4029,4029,4047,4047&avx512techs=AVX512F&text=_mm512_permutexvar_epi64) is needed to truely complete the reversal.
 This is similar to what had to be done for the `AVX2` implementation above.
-Note that `AVX512` requires the gcc flag `-mavx512bw` for `AVX512BW` which subsequently includes `AVX512F`.

-`AVX512` is not a set-in-stone implementation of instruction sets though. `AVX512` has different subsets which may or may not be implemented for a specified processor.
+`AVX512` is not a single set of instructions. `AVX512` has different subsets which may or may not be implemented for a specified processor.
 For example there is `AVX512CD` for conflict detection and `AVX512ER` for exponential and reciprocal instructions though ALL implementations of `AVX512` _require_ that `AVX512F`(AVX-512 Foundation) be implemented. `_mm512_shuffle_epi8` is an instruction implemented by the `AVX512BW` subset which adds **B**yte and **W**ord operations while `_mm512_setepi32` and `_mm512_permutexvar_epi64` are `AVX512F` so `_mm512_shuffle_epi8` is the only "stretch" requirement involved here. `AVX512BW` is currently supported by the current Skylake Enthusiast processors and is planned for the future Cannonlake processors.
-For reference, a current map of `AVX512` subset implementations(as of September 3, 2017):
+For reference, a current map of `AVX512` subset implementations(as of September 3, 2017).

 ![](images/avx512-cpus.png)

+In GCC, specific subsets of `AVX512` must be enabled using compile flags:

+ - `-mavx512f`
+ - `-mavx512pf`
+ - `-mavx512er`
+ - `-mavx512cd`
+ - `-mavx512vl`
+ - `-mavx512bw`
+ - `-mavx512dq`
+ - `-mavx512ifma`
+ - `-mavx512vbmi`

+`_mm512_shuffle_epi8` and requires the `-mavx512bw` flag to compile in gcc while the rest only require `-mavx512f`.

 ```cpp
 // Could have done: